FlorentinTh/MyoRatio-API/README.md

 **3.2.
 Generate an SSL certificate:**

+_Windows:_

+> This section is required only for the Windows build.
+> You can use WSL to benefit from the availability of the openssl command line tool

 ```sh
 # Create a new base folder to store your certificate files:
 $ mkdir ./.certs